I know first-hand how financially and emotionally draining credit card debt can be.

 If you’re going to use a balance transfer card, you have to commit.
 Commit to making more than the minimum payment so you can pay the card off before the interest kicks in.

 Interested in learning more?
 I have an entire guide about balance transfers and how to do one.
+Additionally, here are my favorite balance transfer cards for paying off credit card debt:

 Try a debt consolidation loan